25+ Foods That Are Gray

 10. Gray Edible Mushrooms

-Although there are plenty of mushrooms, you may require an experienced mycologist to help you distinguish between the edible and the poisonous.
-Oyster mushrooms are the common type of edible mushrooms.
-They resemble a fan, and their color ranges from soft-brown to gray.
+Although plenty of mushrooms exist, you may require an experienced mycologist to help you distinguish between the edible and the poisonous.
+Oyster mushrooms are a common type of edible mushroom.
+They resemble a fan, and their color ranges from soft brown to gray.

 Preparing gray oyster mushrooms is a straightforward process.
 You can add them raw in salads or cook them briefly to enjoy their refined taste and velvety texture.
 You can also prepare mushroom soups or incorporate them into other dishes.

-Edible mushrooms are a low-calorie diet packed with various minerals, vitamins, and antioxidants.
+Edible mushrooms are low-calorie diets packed with minerals, vitamins, and antioxidants.

 11. Gray Hubbard Squash

 Gray Hubbard squash is the only gray vegetable!
-It is one of a variety of winter squashes with a hard-to-peel, beautiful blue-gray skin.
-The inner flesh is orange with a sweet taste like a pumpkin, and, because they are large, they can be sold in chunks.
+It is one of various winter squashes with a hard-to-peel, beautiful blue-gray skin.
+The inner flesh is orange with a sweet taste like a pumpkin, and because they are large, they can be sold in chunks.

-There are many ways to prepare: you can eat it roasted, boiled, mashed, or baked.
-It also works well with other recipes, and its seeds are nutritionally loaded.
-The fleshy part is rich in beta carotene, vitamin A, riboflavin, vitamin C, and other micronutrients.
+There are many ways to prepare it: you can eat it roasted, boiled, mashed, or baked.
+It also works well with other recipes; its seeds are nutritionally loaded.
+The fleshy part is rich in beta-carotene, vitamin A, riboflavin, vitamin C, and other micronutrients.

-To get a crunchy snack full of proteins and healthy fats, you can toast the seeds.
-You can also cook the seeds in an oven at 400 degrees for about 10-15 minutes and add your favorite toppings when ready.
+You can toast the seeds to get a crunchy snack full of proteins and healthy fats.
+You can cook the seeds in an oven at 400 degrees for about 10-15 minutes and add your favorite toppings when ready.

 12. Gray Ice Cream

 When summer temperatures are unforgiving, a couple of ice cream licks can help make it tolerable.
-Gray ice creams have become increasingly popular over the last few years for their unique colors and tastes.
+Gray ice creams have become increasingly popular for their unique colors and tastes over the last few years.

-Another popular option is Jeni’s gray ice cream, which is described as ‘sunshine’ on a spoon for its summer flavor.
-It is made from a mixture of natural fruit and vegetable juices, including carrot, pumpkin, spirulina, lemon, passion fruit juice, and tangerine oil.
+Another popular option is Jeni’s gray ice cream, described as ‘sunshine’ on a spoon for its summer flavor.
+It is made from natural fruit and vegetable juices, including carrot, pumpkin, spirulina, lemon, passion fruit juice, and tangerine oil.

 13. Gray Owl Cheese